eloj/radix-sorting/README.md

 In our counting sorts, the key width and the radix (or column) width were the same; 8-bits.
 In a radix sort the column width will be less or equal to the key width, and in a LSB radix sort we'll be forced to make multiple passes over the input to make up the difference.
-The wider our radix, the more memory but fewer passes we'll need.
+The wider our radix the more memory (to track counts), but fewer passes we'll need.
 This is the tradeoff.

 The assertion then, and we will demonstrate this to be true, is that if we apply counting sort by column *D*, and then apply counting sort on that result by column *C*, and so forth, after the last